 Join us for a weekend with over 300 students and faculty leaders to explore a Christian vision for faithfully serving university communities.
 We hope you will join us as we explore this year's theme "All People Shall See It Together: A Christian Imagination for the University and the World."

-REGistration coming soon!Questions?
+REGister today!Questions?
 Please contact Karen at 630-781-5983.

 You are warmly invited to join Veritas and over 300 students in our network for Veritas Weekend - held in Boston, MA, from February 6-8, 2026.
 Veritas Weekend is our annual gathering for Forums and Augustine Collective student leaders to network, receive training from scholars and journalists, and refresh their vision for Christian faithfulness in the university.